 The steeping time is flexible as well.
 I’ve read suggestions for “overnight or 12 hours,” and “at least 18 or up to 24 hours,” so do what works with your schedule.
 Starbucks steeps their cold brew for 20 hours.

 If you accidentally steep yours longer (even 24+ hours), it’s ok.
 Your concentrate may taste a little more bitter than it would have, but it’s probably fine.
 It may also be extra-strong, so you might want to dilute with some extra water.

 Once you’re done steeping the coffee, you’ll need to strain the coffee grounds out of the water.
 A fine-mesh sieve or French press filter isn’t sufficient (you’ll end up with murky, sludgy concentrate).
 Most methods will suggest using cheese cloth, but I hate cheese cloth!
 It’s difficult to work with and seems so wasteful.

-To strain, simply place the coffee filter or handkerchief (or whatever you’re using) in a small fine-mesh sieve.
+To strain, simply place the coffee filter into a small fine-mesh sieve, or drape your cloth over the sieve.
 Place it over a pitcher or liquid measuring cup, and pour the concentrate through it.
 That’s it!

 Have I convinced you to try making cold brew coffee at home?
 It’s so much cheaper than buying it from the coffee shop!
 Please let me know how it turns out for you in the comments.

 Want to change it up?
 Try making cold brew iced tea!
 Like cold brew coffee, it’s more smooth and less bitter.

 Looking for more recipes to ease your morning routine?
 Here are 23 make-ahead breakfasts!

 Cold Brew Coffee